joakimTI/JUMIA-PRODUCTS-RECOMMENDATION-AND-PRODUCT-REVIEW-SYSTEM/README.md

 Wordclouds for the sentiment categories have been shown, For the positive sentiment, 'good', 'nice', and 'love', words appeared more often in the positive reviews. i Interesting that the word 'product' appeared often too!

 **Modelling**
-After training the dataset, BOW SVM, TFIDF,Naive Bayes,Random Forest were tested.
+After training the dataset, BOW SVM, TFIDF, Naive Bayes, andom Forest were tested.
 Random Forest performed best, with an accuracy level of 87% compared to BOW SVM, TFIDF,Naive Bayes which had 82%, 85%, 81%, 83% accuracies respectively.

 **Recommendation system**
+Unpersonalised recommendation:  products  and categories with the highest weighted ratings were successfully recommended.
+Item-based Recommendation: products that were similar to what the customer purchased were successfully  recommended.
+Content-based filtering: Based on metadata, Items  that had been previously liked were successfully  recommended.

+**Limitations**
+1. Data scraping- the scarping site restricted scarping to 10 reviews prt product
+2. Lack of unique identifiers.

+**Conclusion**

+This project successfully developed and evaluated a dual-purposed system integrating product recommendation and sentiment analysis to address key challenges in Kenya's e-commerce landscape.
+It focus on user interaction, It provides actionable insights that enhance user satisfaction and retailer efficiency.

 **Collaborators**

 [Joakim Tipape](https://github.com/joakimTI)

 [Brian Ouko](https://github.com/WellBrian)